BitcoinSchema/1sat-ordinals/content-ref.md

 ### Pointer body

 Body is UTF-8 text: one pointer, no trailing path, no multi-line list.
-Same pointer forms as [OrdFS directories](ordfs.md#pointer-forms):
+Same pointer forms as [Directories](directories.md#pointer-forms):

 | Pointer | Meaning |
 |---------|---------|